maticapuano/koywe-challenge/README.md

 This project implements a robust API for seamless currency conversion between fiat currencies and cryptocurrencies.
 The API provides user registration and authentication functionality, allowing authenticated users to generate quotes in real-time.

+## Demo

+You can access the live demo of the API at [https://high-filide-maticapuano-d243a4d9.koyeb.app/docs](https://high-filide-maticapuano-d243a4d9.koyeb.app/docs)

 ## 🌟 Features

 - Real-time currency conversion between fiat and crypto